 Since only registered users can vote in 3 contests we have been created, the first priority now is providing social authorization to allow users to sign up/sign in to the site in a few clicks and to vote. without boring standard registration process with confirming account via email and so on.
 To get such feature a 3rd party extension is required.
 You can have a look at Akeeba SocialLogin or Slogin and make sure social media icons have appeared in your login module.

-Now let's replace message "you have not enough permissions to vote" to a custom message that has a call to the user signing in to the site first.
+Now let's replace message 'You do not have permission to vote' to a custom message that has a call to the user signing in to the site first.
 It is easily can be done via Joomla language override.

 Go to Extensions > Languages > Overrides > New.